microsoft/live-share/docs/use/vs.md

 ## Installation

-Before you begin, you'll need to be sure you've got a version of Visual Studio or Visual Studio Code installed that meets Live Share's core requirements.
-You'll need **Visual Studio 2017 (15.6 or higher)** on Windows 7, 8.1, or 10.
+Before you begin, you'll need to install **Visual Studio 2017 (15.6 or higher)** on Windows 7, 8.1, or 10.
 Getting going is simple:

 1. Install the latest version of <a href="https://www.visualstudio.com/vs/">Visual Studio 2017</a> (15.6+)<br/>
 2. Install a supported workload. e.g. ASP.NET, .NET Core, and/or Node.js